sitoolkit/sit-cl/README.md

 ```

-The CSV file contains the column names on the first line and the data to be loaded from the second line.
+The first line of the CSV file contains the column names, and the second and subsequent lines contain the data to be loaded.
-If [null] is set, null will be registered.
+Set to null to register a null.

 - TABLE_1.csv